abeytom/utilbox/README.md

 to use in my Windows XP with batch (and java).

 # Setup
-- Clone this repo to say `~/github.abeytom/cmdline-utils`
+- Clone this repo to say `~/github/abeytom/cmdline-utils`
-- Add `~/github.abeytom/cmdline-utils` to the $PATH
+- Add `~/github/abeytom/cmdline-utils` to the $PATH
 - Build `cd go && make`
-- Give exec permissions cmd alias files `chmod +x bk csv ft goexec gw kc kcurl op opf`
+- Give exec permissions cmd alias files `chmod +x bk csv ft goexec gw kc kcurl op opf gcart`

 # Core Utils `bk` bookmark
 This is used to bookmark various FileSystem Paths and Command Aliases